 What happens if I don’t pay?

 If tax is due, and you have no remaining appeal rights, you will receive a letter from MRS informing you that you have 10 days to pay the full amount to avoid enforced collection.
 The letter will also explain your rights during the enforced collection process.
 See 36 M.R.S. § 171.
-Payment plan arrangements may be available.
+Payment plans may be available.

 What does enforced collection mean?